 Rong Rong 荣荣

 Rong Rong is the pen name of Zhu Peirong (褚佩荣).
 Born in Ningpo, she graduated from the chemistry department at Zhejiang Normal College in 1984.
 Her poem anthologies include collection Flowers in the Wind (风中的花束), Black Coffee (黑咖啡) and Ruins (废墟).
-She has also won two prestigious poetry awards: The Lu Xun Literary Prize and the Xu Zhimo Literary Prize.
+She has also won two prestigious poetry awards: The Lu Xun Literary Award and the Xu Zhimo Literary Award.
 Rong Rong is an editor for the literary magazine Literature Harbor (文学港).

 Sea of July 七月的海 (李云)